Nędza, Racibórz County

 Nędza is a village in Racibórz County, Silesian Voivodeship, in southern Poland.
 It is the seat of the gmina (administrative district) called Gmina Nędza.
-It lies approximately 9 km north-east of Racibórz and 52 km west of the regional capital Katowice.

 The village is a railroad junction, located on the main line from Kędzierzyn-Koźle to Racibórz.
 In Nędza, another line starts, which goes eastbound to Niedobczyce.
 As of the 2021 census, Nedza has a population of approximately 3,000 residents.